GhostGto/cloudops/README.md

 # ☁️ CloudOps Portfolio

 This repository showcases my **Cloud & DevOps Engineering portfolio**.
-It demonstrates **CI/CD pipelines, containerization, Infrastructure as Code (IaC), cloud deployments, and monitoring** — core skills required for Cloud/DevOps roles.
+It demonstrates **CI/CD pipelines, containerization, Infrastructure as Code (IaC), cloud deployments, and monitoring**.

 The portfolio is split into three repositories for clarity: